-(If time and distance permit, call 5-1212 in Cambridge, or 2-1212 at the Longwood Campus.)
-"Sweep" every room in your area to make sure that everyone has evacuated.
+(If time and distance permit, call 5-1212 in Cambridge) "Sweep" every room in your area to make sure that everyone has evacuated.

 Ensure that people follow the appropriate evacuation route, and that they are directed to a safe, post-evacuation meeting place.